Product Photography

 01. What is product photography?

-Product photography is the visual system through which a product is presented across platforms such as e-commerce listings, quick commerce apps, websites, social media, and campaigns.
-It goes beyond showing what the product looks like.
-It communicates scale, texture, usage, mood, and brand personality.
+Product photography is the visual system through which a product is presented across e-commerce listings, quick commerce apps, websites, social media, and campaign creatives.
+It is not just about showing what the product looks like.
+It communicates scale, texture, usage, mood, and brand personality, often before any copy has been read.

-A white-background image exists to provide clarity and consistency, especially on e-commerce platforms.
-Lifestyle imagery exists to build context, aspiration, and emotional connection.
-Detail and texture shots help customers understand formulation, finish, and quality.
-Knowing which type of image is required, and where it will be used, is what makes product photography effective.
+A white-background image provides clarity and consistency on e-commerce platforms where the product needs to be seen accurately and without distraction.
+Lifestyle imagery builds context, aspiration, and emotional connection.
+Detail and texture shots help consumers understand formulation, finish, and quality in a way that a straight pack shot cannot.
+Knowing which type of image is needed and where it is going is what makes product photography work commercially, rather than just looking good on a presentation slide.

 Let’s Build Something Iconic